Anonymous-Humanoid/MyRenderer/README.md

 - Separate spline methods and test adapters in tests/simpleSplineTests.py
 - Beautify tests/splineTests.py
 - Write instructions for how to use tests/paintTest.py and tests/dragTest.py
+- Add unit tests on top of existing interactive demos